 Again, if we started with React Native model (through react-native-web), we almost didn’t need to worry about styles at all.
 Almost, because native and web platforms are different and need special handling in some cases.
 But the majority of “static” styles could stay intact.

-Migration to React Native - wrap up
+Migration to React Native - summary

-To sum everything up, basing on our successful migration of the Kiwi.com app where we used brownfield approach, we can distinguish the following success points of the migration to React Native:
+To sum everything up, basing on our successful migration of the Kiwi.com app where we used a brownfield approach, we can distinguish the following success points of the migration to React Native:

 - React Native screens load without delay.